Houston Texans agree to trade Deshaun Watson to Cleveland Browns

 Watson agreed to waive the no-trade clause in his contract to facilitate the trade and will receive a new contract from the Browns as part of the deal, according to multiple people with knowledge of the deliberations.
-The Texans will receive a trio of first-round draft choices and other picks from the Browns.
+The Texans will receive a trio of first-round draft choices and two other picks from the Browns.

 The Browns previously had been told that they had been eliminated from consideration.